influxdata/influxdb-client-go/README.md

 ```

 ### Blocking write client
 Blocking write client writes given point(s) synchronously.
-It doesn't have implicit batching.
+It doesn't do implicit batching.
 Batch is created from given set of points.
+Implicit batching can be enabled with `WriteAPIBlocking.EnableBatching()`.

 ```go
 package main